 Ah, second post time.
 Here, we can get the ball rolling a little bit.
-It’s always awkward writing the first entry (see previous introductory post), so it feels good to be getting into the swing of things.
 With this post, I wanted to focus on business and share some truths about being a freelance copywriter.
 From my experience, anyway.

 Whether you’re wanting to get into freelance copywriting yourself or you’re generally just bored and/or a bit curious, here are six truths about what I do and how I do it…

 1. I’m making it up as I go along…

 Well, not really, but kind of.
 I fell into freelancing by accident and have been very fortunate to gradually acquire a few loyal clients, so everything has happened quite—for use of a better word—organically.
 So in terms of my grand plans of getting to where I am today, there weren’t really any.
 I just knew I loved to write.

 After studying BA (Hons) Fashion Journalism, I dabbled in freelance fashion copywriting and film reviewing, before doing a little bit of travelling and eventually taking up a role as Wayfair’s in-house copywriter (and later, Assistant Manager of Copywriting and UK Editor).
 Then, Wayfair wanted me to move to Berlin and although I was grateful for the opportunity, I knew that deep down I didn’t want to do it.
 I was also growing a little tired of London (yes Samuel Johnson, I hear you) and so I decided it was time to move back to the North East and try things out as a freelancer.
 Since I’d it for a year in 2012, I knew a few people I could contact to ask around for work.
 And so I gave it a go and moved back in with my mum for a year to see how I got on.